daviddeutsch/aec.valanx.org/docs/pages/start/01-setup.md

 ## Upgrading

-To upgrade from an older version of AEC, simply install the new version over the old one.
+To upgrade from an older version of AEC, **simply install the new version over the old one**.
 Everything will be preserved and/or upgraded.

 ## Uninstalling